Chart Color Schemes

 An assessment of population growth drivers in Richmond reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Interstate migration contributed around 69.0% to overall population gains in recent periods, with all drivers including overseas migration and natural growth being positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-By 2041, the suburb is projected to increase its population by 1,590 persons, reflecting an overall increase of 29.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Considering these projections, the Richmond (NSW) (SA2) is forecast to increase its population by 1,571 persons to 2041, reflecting an overall increase of 22.0% over the 17 years.

 Frequently Asked Questions - Population